 Such is the stance reflected in Narcotics Anonymous literature.
 Addressing the issue of MAT, NA’s Bulletin no. 29 reads, “Our program approaches recovery from addiction through abstinence, cautioning against the substitution of one drug for another.”
 MAT is therefore not categorized as a prescribed medication, but as a kind of “swapping out” that perpetuates the user’s drug abuse.

 When the medication is used as prescribed, a MAT patient does not suffer the same risks and health damage as someone struggling with an opioid addiction; in particular, they have a much lower risk of dying from overdose.
+As German Lopez reported in Vox, that has triggered “new debates about the merits of the abstinence-only model” within the public health community.
 Yet the stigma against MAT means that many addicts are still deprived of this potentially lifesaving medical care.

 For some MAT patients, going to an unsupportive NA meeting nearly cost them their recovery.
 Dan, a thirty-year-old suboxone patient recovering from a ten-year oxycodone addiction, had been doing well on his buprenorphine regimen until a move from Michigan to California left him feeling isolated and anchorless.
 Fearing he was in danger of relapsing, he decided to attend a Narcotics Anonymous meeting to find support.